 Funding: 2P30 CA023074 supplement of the Cancer Center Support Grant from the NCI/NIH to the University of Arizona Cancer Center.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
 The study was approved by the institutional review board of the University of Arizona (Protocol Number: 1804508070).
+Informed consent was waived due to the retrospective nature of the study.

 - Siegel RL, Miller KD, Jemal A. Cancer statistics, 2019.
 CA Cancer J Clin 2019;69:7-34.
 [Crossref] [PubMed]